bmwcarit/joynr/wiki/javascript_testing.md

 #### Test/release package

-The test/release package can be build using
+The test/release package can be built using
 ``npm run ts:package``

 This package is file referenced by the test package.json files of the multi language tests.